alexjolong/pied_piper_proj2/README.md

    2. I added a TCP port-forwarding rule as per the instructions, from host port 2222 to guest port 22
    3. In addition, I mounted a shared folder, mounting this repository to a machine folder named "/home/cloudera/share/" with full access for the root user.
 This should be equivalent to an infrastructure team cloning this repo there.
       - For me, this command is `sudo mount -t vboxsf pied_piper_proj2 share`, but this will differ depending on your file system.
-      - Alternatively, you can `git clone https://github.umn.edu/longx552/pied_piper_proj2.git`, and the directory will be named 'pied_piper_proj2'
+      - Alternatively, you can `git clone https://github.umn.edu/longx552/pied_piper_proj2.git`, and the directory will be named 'pied_piper_proj2'.
+Note that the version of git which comes packaged in Cloudera is 1.7.1, which does not support command-line credential passing, as is likely needed for UMN's enterprise github.
+Update git with `sudo yum update git` before cloning.

 # Running
 - To run deliverable 2, open a terminal from the project directory (the same location as this file) and enter the command `bash ./bash/deploy-proj2.sh --do_deliverable_2`.
 Alternatively, you can do each step in this process with individual commands: